 It will be great if you and your speakers can do gymnastics recommended by Julian for voice.
 If there is no secluded place for gymnastics, and you are embarrassed to frighten unsuspecting colleagues around the office, at least you can drink warm water to warm the bundles and eat a banana.
 Yes, yes, I am not kidding; it is a banana.
 It contains magnesium, calming nerves, and you get a good workout for the lips and jaws.

 Warm water is also needed while airing.
 Be sure to put some glasses of warm water next to the speakers on the table.
 Even if you did not strain your voice at rehearsals at all, during the broadcast, you would worry more.
-Often, from excitement, it dries in the mouth, and an unpleasant tickling in the throat occurs, which interferes with speaking.
+Often, it dries in the mouth from excitement, and an unpleasant tickling in the throat occurs, which interferes with speaking.

 Besides, observations show that such touch is contagious: you will begin to cough – with a high probability, it will shut your colleagues’ throat.
 Quickly get rid of these symptoms will help a sip of warm water.